SeldonIO/seldon-core/kafka/strimzi/README.md

 # Kafka Integration

-Seldon Core v2 relies on Kafka to implement datacentric inference Pipleines.
+Seldon Core v2 requies Kafka to implement datacentric inference Pipleines.

-To install kafka in your k8s cluster, we higlight two options, ansible and helm.
+To install Kafka for testing purposed in your k8s cluster, we higlight two options:

-## Install Kafka

-### Ansible
+## Ansible

 We provide automation around the installation of a Kafka cluster for Seldon Core v2 to help with development and testing usecases.

 You can follow the steps defined [here](../../ansible/README.md) to install kafka via ansible.

-### Helm
+## Helm

 Use helm if you require changes and customisations to the Kafka cluster.